 Tell Public Pensions: Hold polluters accountable!

-Holding corporations accountable for their climate-wrecking behavior is a key way to reduce this risk to workers’ retirement savings.
+Holding corporations accountable for their climate-wrecking behavior is a critical way to reduce risk to workers' retirement savings and protect our future.

 All pensions can do more to protect pensioners from growing climate and environment-related financial risks.
 Strengthening proxy voting guidelines is a key way to ensure stronger climate votes in 2024 and beyond.